rparak/Unity3D_ABB_IRB_120_EGM/README.md

 **Notes:**

 EGM (Externally Guided Motion) is an interface for ABB robots that allows smoothless control of the robotic arm from an external application (in our case it is a Unity3D developmentpPlatform ).
 The EGM can be used to transfer positions to the robot controller in either Joint/ Cartesian space.
-In our case it is the control of the robot using Cartesian coordinates.
+In our case it is the control of the robot using Joint coordinates.

 ```bash
 The file "egm.proto" can be found in the installation folder of RobotWare.
 For example on Windows with RobotWare 7.6.1: